ortus-docs/coldbox-docs/request_context/what_can_i_do_with_it.md

 </form>
 ```

-Please see the online [API](apidocs.ortussolutions.com/coldbox/current) for the latest methods and arguments.
+Please see the online [API Docs](http://apidocs.ortussolutions.com/coldbox/current) for the latest methods and arguments.

 ### Request Metadata Methods